marshmallow-code/apispec/docs/using_plugins.rst

 Custom Fields
 ***************

-By default, apispec only knows how to set the type of built-in marshmallow fields.
-If you want to generate definitions for schemas with custom fields, use the `apispec.ext.marshmallow.MarshmallowPlugin.map_to_openapi_type` decorator.
+By default, apispec knows how to map class of the provided marshmallow fields to the correct OpenAPI type.
+If your custom field sub-classes a standard marshmallow field class then it will inherit the default mapping.
+If you want to override the OpenAPI type in the generated definitions for schemas with custom fields, use the `apispec.ext.marshmallow.MarshmallowPlugin.map_to_openapi_type` decorator.
+This can be invoked with either a pair of strings which provide the OpenAPI type, or a marshmallow field that has the same target mapping.

 .. code-block:: python

     from apispec import APISpec
     from apispec.ext.marshmallow import MarshmallowPlugin
-    from marshmallow.fields import Integer
+    from marshmallow.fields import Integer, Field

     ma_plugin = MarshmallowPlugin()

-    spec = APISpec(
-        title="Gisty",
-        version="1.0.0",
-        openapi_version="3.0.2",
-        info=dict(description="A minimal gist API"),
-        plugins=[ma_plugin],
-    )
+    # Inherits Integer mapping of ('integer', 'int32')
+    class MyCustomInteger(Integer):
+        pass

+    # Override Integer mapping
     @ma_plugin.map_to_openapi_type("string", "uuid")
     class MyCustomField(Integer):
         pass

     @ma_plugin.map_to_openapi_type(Integer)  # will map to ('integer', 'int32')
-    class MyCustomFieldThatsKindaLikeAnInteger(Integer):
+    class MyCustomFieldThatsKindaLikeAnInteger(Field):
         pass